Close

 Extension and Validity Considerations

-Short-stay visas typically cannot be extended beyond maximum 90-day periods.
+Short-stay visas typically cannot be extended beyond maximum 90-day periods within any 180-day timeframe.
+Long-stay visas are for stays exceeding 90 days and include categories like residency visas, digital nomad visas, study visas, and immigration visas for employment or family reunification.
 Long-stay visas may qualify for residence permit conversion upon arrival in Spain.

 04